ufonduo/share-extras/trunk/Share Backup Action/README.txt

     ant clean dist-jar

 The command should build a JAR file named share-backup-action.jar in the 'dist' directory within your project.
-The JAR file should be copied into the Share classpath, e.g. tomcat/shared/lib or webapps/share/WEB-INF/lib.

 To deploy the JAR file into a local Tomcat instance for testing, you can use the hotcopy-tomcat-jar task.
 You will need to set the tomcat.home